RexManglicmot/Mayo-NLP-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

     ## 9   was  449
     ## 10 they  431

-Because meanings of an English sentence is an accumulation of words.
-There are certain words that have no substantial meaning (filler words) like for example, words like “the, a, an, of, etc.”, so we need to do a bit of more data cleaning to make an effective wordcoud.
-We accomplish this task by adding a dictionary that contains stop words via a anti-join.
-Let’s store this into a new object, data4.
+Because the meaning of an English sentence is shaped by the combination of its words, it’s important to identify and remove those that do not contribute significant meaning—often referred to as “stop words” or “filler words” (e.g., “the,” “a,” “an,” “of,” etc.).
+These words are extremely common but do not help us understand the content or sentiment of a review.
+To create a more informative and meaningful wordcloud, we’ll clean the tokenized data by removing these stop words using a predefined dictionary.
+We’ll perform this step using an anti-join and save the cleaned data into a new object called data4.

 ``` r
 #takeout stop words